trajano/jee/src/docker/README.md

 # TODO

-* Replica Sets for the controller
+* Replica Sets for the controller (does not work correctly at the moent)
+* Dyanmic Routing (needs updated WebSphere Plugin with IHS)